TrEE-TIMC/cocoatree/README.md

 - biopython
 - ete3

-For running the examples, Matplotlib is required.
+Matplotlib is also required for running the examples.

 ### User installation